-Women's Health Australia (also known as the Australian Longitudinal Study on Women's Health) has access to a number of State, Territory, and National datasets.
-State-based datasets linked to survey participants include Admitted Patients and Perinatal collections.
+Women’s Health Australia (also known as the Australian Longitudinal Study on Women’s Health) has access to a number of State, Territory, and National datasets.
+State-based datasets linked to survey participants include Admitted Patients, Emergency Department, and Perinatal collections.
 National collections include MBS, PBS, Aged Care, and Cancer.
-For more information, see http://www.alswh.org.au/how-to-access-the-data/external-linked-datasets
+More information can be found here.

 It is not necessary to obtain separate ethics for survey data as the ALSWH Data Access Committee provides this coverage, however you should check with your own institution’s policies.